 Wondering how to sell better in your retail store?
-Begin with looking at your attitude towards selling...
+Begin by looking at your attitude toward selling...

 - Do you think everyone who sells anything is like some carny at an amusement park?

-- Do you think selling means you are pushy, aggressive, and that you have to size up a customer as either a sucker or a tire-kicker?
+- Do you think selling means you are pushy and aggressive and have to size up a customer as either a sucker or a tire-kicker?

 - Do you think the salesperson needs the customer more than the customer needs the salesperson?